Speldosa/rehersify/README.md

 	python rehersify.py

 ## Change log
+### alpha 0.3 (released 2015-08-16)
+- Bug fixes.
+- Changed the syntax of input files.
+- Added a normalization process at the end to all the output files.
+- Tweaked volume parameters.
+- Added a final step where all output files are converted to mp3 files with the help of [lame](http://lame.sourceforge.net/).

 ### alpha 0.2 (released 2015-07-12)
 - Implemented a behind the scenes function so that every input file is converted to a mono file (regardless if it already is a mono file or not).
 - Added an automatic scaling to avoid clipping in the final mix.